ai-kurbatov/my-iot/README.md

 # my_smart_home
 Some Arduino projects related to IoT.

+Check out _module_template/_ for common module base with over the air (OTA) update support and web-server.

-Check subflters for each project description.
+See subflters for each project description.